-Easements are deed-based restrictions on private land that limit its uses to those compatible with maintaining it as open space.
-Lands under easement may be actively farmed/grazed, forested, or held as nature reserves - but they are usually private lands without any public access.
-Learn more about conservation easements »
+CCED is a GIS database defining easements and deed-based restrictions on private land.
+These restrictions limit land uses to those compatible with maintaining it as open space.
+Lands under easement may be actively farmed, grazed, forested, or held as nature reserves.
+Easements are typically held on private lands with no public access.

-CCED will become an element of the National Conservation Easement Database (NCED), which is a national inventory of lands conserved as easements.
-NCED contains GIS data for easement lands whose easement holders have agreed to make the information available to the public.
-Lands without this permission are identified in NCED only as acreage counts by county.
-NCED is managed by a consortium of non-governmental organizations including: Ducks Unlimited, the Trust for Public Land, Defenders of Wildlife, Conservation Biology Institute and NatureServe.
+CCED represents California in the National Conservation Easement Database (NCED), a national inventory of lands conserved as easements.
+NCED is managed by a consortium of non-governmental organizations including: Ducks Unlimited, the Trust for Public Land, Defenders of Wildlife, Conservation Biology Institute, and NatureServe.

 User Manual – Download the CCED User Manual

 Easement data is currently collected from agencies and organizations with little to no modifications or corrections.
 The records in the database are meant to reflect the generalized easement location and size.
 The accuracy of each easement boundary varies greatly.

 The database structure of CCED is a mirror of the NCED schema.
 This allows for more seamless integration of the California data into the national database.